exvertus/thomasflanigan/content/tech/blog/jenkins-how-to.md

 which would be perpetually spewing out warnings like "deprecated" and "not secure".

-Knowing containers provided a code-managed way out of some of the traditional maintainence headaches, I used an oppurtunity I had while supporting a smaller independent team to roll out a google cloud-friendly instance running on kubernetes, which had me quickly settling on [Helm](https://helm.sh/).
+Knowing containers provided a code-managed way out of some of the traditional maintainence headaches, I used an oppurtunity I had while supporting a smaller independent team to roll out a google cloud-friendly instance running on Kubernetes, which had me quickly settling on [Helm](https://helm.sh/).

 I'll gloss some of the additional details because this [youtube on 'The Jenkins Journey'](https://www.youtube.com/watch?v=IDoRWieTcMc&t=213s) will probably give you a better idea of how Jenkins will make a solution like Helm as its usage and needs grow.